malher2024/plotters-against-cancer/README.md

 ```

 ## Usage
-1. Start Jupyter Notebook from the project directory:
+1. Start Jupyter Notebook from the project directory.
 2. Open the relevant `.ipynb` notebook files to explore and run the analysis.

 # Findings